Oil prices rise for fourth day on supply worries

 "Investors made position adjustments, but remained bullish on expectations that Saudi Arabia and the United Arab Emirates would not be able to raise output significantly to meet recovering demand, driven by a pick-up in jet fuels," said Hiroyuki Kikukawa, general manager of research at Nissan Securities.

-OPEC and OPEC+, which includes allies such as Russia, begin a series of two-day meetings on Wednesday with sources saying chances of a big policy change look unlikely this month.
+OPEC and OPEC+, which includes allies such as Russia, began a series of two-day meetings on Wednesday with sources saying chances of a big policy change look unlikely this month.

-"Oil prices will likely stay above $110 a barrel, also on worries of potential supply disruptions due to hurricanes as the United States enters the summer," he said.

 Analysts also warned that political unrest in Ecuador and Libya could tighten supply further.

-(Reporting by Yuka Obayashi in Tokyo and Florence Tan in Singapore; editing by Christian Schmollinger and David Evans)
+(Reporting by Yuka Obayashi in Tokyo and Florence Tan in Singapore; editing by David Evans anmd Jason Neely)